Supplier name: Ecolab Ltd.

 • As part of the UN Global Compact Forward Faster Campaign in alignment with UN Sustainable Development Goal (SDG) 13, Ecolab is committed to “Take urgent action to combat climate change and its impacts.”

 • Ecolab has participated in and reported to CDP since 2006 to transparently disclose our environmental impacts.
-In 2023, we received leadership-level rankings from CDP, earning an A ranking for both Climate Change and Water Security submissions.
+In 2023, we received leadership-level rankings from CDP, earning an A ranking for both Climate Change and Water Security submissions. • In 2024, we reduced absolute Scope 1 and 2 GHG emissions by 33% from a 2018 base year.
+We utilize a combination of tactics in line with science-based strategies that aim to reduce emissions in our own operations, including increasing energy efficiency, utilizing renewable electricity and electrifying our fleet of service vehicles.

 • Our expert team of 26,000 sales-and-service associates drive to customer locations each and every day.
 To help them commute safely and sustainably, we are transitioning our company-owned fleet to electric vehicles (EVs).
 Efforts to electrify our fleet in Europe are well under way, specifically in countries where EVs are promoted through governmental investments.
-We have built momentum particularly in the Nordics region, United Kingdom, Netherlands and Belgium and electric vehicles are part of our standard car selector process in Europe.
-In 2023, we partnered with Ford Pro™ to accelerate our North American EV fleet transition with the aim to supply 100% of sales and service associates in California with electric vehicles by 2025.

 • Our ambition for 2030 Positive Impact is to support customers in achieving carbon neutrality by reducing greenhouse gas emissions by 6 million metric tons, helping prevent nearly 10 million pollution-induced illnesses.
-In 2023, we helped customers avoid emitting 3.8 million metric tons of greenhouse gas emissions, preventing over 6 million pollution-related illnesses.
+In 2024, we helped customers avoid emitting 4.6 million metric tons of greenhouse gas emissions, preventing over 7 million pollution-related illnesses.

 Declaration and Sign Off